FAQs

 Russell 2000 Index: iShares Russell 2000 Index (IWM)

-Wilshire 5000 Index: SPDR Wilshire Total Market (TMW)
+Wilshire 5000 Index: Vanguard Total Stock Market (VTI)

 Are your timing models short-term, intermediate-term, or long-term?

-All of our timing models are oriented towards the intermediate trend.
-We define the intermediate trend as a period between several weeks and several months in duration.
-Focusing on the intermediate trend allows us to control risk effectively without subjecting your invested capital to the wide price swings that are associated with major trend following systems, such as a 200-day moving average.
+We define the intermediate-term trend as a period between several weeks and several months long.
+Focusing on the intermediate-term trend allows a trader to control risk without subjecting investments to the wide price swings associated with major trend following strategies.
+Our goal is to sidestep corrections and bear markets.

 How much should I allocate between the various types of monitored markets?

-We don't provide asset allocation advice to subscribers.
 The whole idea of balancing a portfolio with some combination of equities, bonds, and gold assumes that a portfolio maintains a fully invested position 365 days a year, year in and year out.
-Our timing strategies inherently reduces the risk that asset allocation attempts to accomplish.
+Our timing strategies inherently reduce the risk that asset allocation attempts to accomplish.

 How should I use your top monitored funds list?

 Each weekly newsletter lists the top monitored funds in relative strength in categories corresponding to our timing models.
-We also provide 10-day performance (short-term), 50-day performance (intermediate-term), and 100-day performance (intermediate to long-term).
-Combining our timing models with top monitored funds is a powerful way to accumulate profits while managing downside risk.
+We also provide 10-, 50- and 100-day performance data.
+Combining our timing models with top monitored funds can be a powerful way to accumulate profits while managing downside risk.
 Simply purchase funds high in relative strength when the timing model for that particular market is on a buy signal.
 For instance, when our Asian Funds Timing Model generates a buy signal, invest in the highest no-load Asian fund in our most recent newsletter relative strength list - or just invest in your favorite Asian fund.
+Avoid leveraged funds (200%, 2x, etc) and focus on more broadly diversified funds.
 This approach will work well if you have the discipline to follow it.

 When is the newsletter published?

-Our newsletter is published Sundays and uploaded to our web site; subscribers receive an email link to the current issue as soon as it is posted.
-Hotlines are emailed on as-needed basis before 11 pm, Eastern time, Monday through Thursday.
-About four times a year we'll take a break and publish abbreviated reports.
+Our newsletter is published Sundays - subscribers receive an email link to the current issue as soon as it is posted to our website.
+For changes to timing models or model portfolios between issues, we email subscribers an alert (called a "hotline") by 11 pm EST. About four times a year we'll take a break and publish abbreviated reports.

 What is your cancellation policy?